eToro GIA Review: Is eToro good for long term investing?

 - Related guide: How to make money on eToro.

-Plus if you are building a long-term portfolio it should be diverse so you should add in some corporate bonds (fixed-income investments) and some funds that spread the risk and invest in lots of shares and bonds for you.
+eToro is great at giving investors access to popular markets like US stocks, cryptocurrency and commodities, but its market access is pretty limited.
+You canβt invest in small-cap growth stocks in the UK, for example.
+AndΒ if you’re building a long-term portfolio, it should be diverse so you should add in some corporate bonds (fixed-income investments) and some funds that spread the risk and invest in lots of shares and bonds for you.

-However, eToro does let you invest in bonds through bond ETFs or fixed-income portfolios like YieldGrowth which contains a range of 13 bonds from Vanguard, iShares and SPDR.
+On the positive side, eToro does let you invest in bonds through bond ETFs or fixed-income portfolios like YieldGrowth which contains a range of 13 bonds from Vanguard, iShares and SPDR.

 Pros